-Further, Administration is following the advice of Ministry staff to accept retroactive Assessment Reports in the absence of their review.
+Ministry staff are advising the RDOS to accept retroactive Assessment Reports in the absence of their review.

 NOTE: it is understood that the Ministry may amend RAPR in future to formalize the use of C&I Assessments, at which point the WDP Area designations may require further review to align with any new provincial direction.